 Medical dosimetrists are the "architects" of radiation therapy.
 As integral members of the radiation oncology team, dosimetrists create computerized treatment plans and perform dose calculations for patients undergoing radiation therapy.
 The treatment plans are designed to deliver a curative dose as prescribed by the radiation oncologist, while limiting exposure to nearby healthy organs.

 The Medical Dosimetry Post-Baccalaureate Certificate program accepts applications year round.
-The next upcoming deadline to submit applicant material is October 1, 2017.
+Please review the Application Checklist below for the interview dates and applicant material deadlines.